FOREX-Dollar falls after weak services data

 By Karen Brettell

-NEW YORK, June 5 (Reuters) - The dollar index turned negative on Monday after data showed that the U.S. services sector barely grew in May as new orders slowed, overturning an earlier rally that was boosted by strong jobs growth in May.
+NEW YORK, June 5 (Reuters) - The dollar fell on Monday on news that the U.S. services sector barely grew in May as new orders slowed, ending an initial rally sparked by strong jobs growth.

 Economists polled by Reuters had forecast the non-manufacturing PMI edging up to 52.2.

-The dollar had risen earlier on Monday on follow through from Friday's better than expected jobs gains for May, which added to expectations the Federal Reserve may continue hiking rates as inflation remains elevated.
+The data indicates that the more accurate signal from the jobs report "might have been from the uptick in the unemployment rate rather than the solid increase in payroll employment," Bill Adams, chief economist for Comerica Bank said in a note.

-U.S. job growth accelerated by 339,000 jobs in May, but a surge in the unemployment rate to a seven-month high of 3.7% suggested that labor market conditions were easing.
+Data on Friday showed U.S. job growth accelerated by 339,000 jobs in May, but a surge in the unemployment to a seven-month high of 3.7% suggested an easing labor market.

+The dollar had risen after the better-than-expected jobs gains boosted expectations the Federal Reserve may continue hiking rates as inflation remains elevated.

 "Job gains continue to surprise meaningfully to the top side, the labor market continues to be very strong," said Brian Daingerfield, head of G10 FX strategy at NatWest Markets in Stamford, Connecticut.

-Fed officials including vice chair nominee Philip Jefferson have stressed that any decision by the Fed to hold its benchmark overnight interest rate steady at an upcoming meeting should not be taken to mean the U.S. central bank is done tightening monetary policy.
+Fed officials including vice chair nominee Philip Jefferson have stressed that any Fed decision to hold its benchmark overnight interest rate steady at an upcoming meeting should not be taken to mean the U.S. central bank is done tightening monetary policy.

 "You could think of a skip as maybe part of the slowing of the tightening cycle rather than a pause in the tightening cycle," said Daingerfield.